Lattice of stable matchings: Weighted stable matching and closure

-If each pair of elements in a stable matching instance is assigned a real-valued weight, it is possible to find the minimum or maximum weight stable matching in polynomial time.
+If each pair of participants in a stable matching instance is assigned a real-valued weight, it is possible to find the minimum or maximum weight stable matching in polynomial time.
 One possible method for this is to apply linear programming to the order polytope of the partial order of rotations, or to the stable matching polytope.
 An alternative, combinatorial algorithm is possible, based on the same partial order.

-From the weights on pairs of elements, one can assign weights to each rotation, where a rotation that changes a given stable matching to another one higher in the partial ordering of stable matchings is assigned the change in weight that it causes: the total weight of the higher matching minus the total weight of the lower matching.
+From the weights on pairs of participants, one can assign weights to each rotation, where a rotation that changes a given stable matching to another one higher in the partial ordering of stable matchings is assigned the change in weight that it causes: the total weight of the higher matching minus the total weight of the lower matching.
 By the correspondence between stable matchings and lower sets of rotations, the total weight of any matching is then equal to the total weight of its corresponding lower set, plus the weight of the bottom element of the lattice of matchings.
 The problem of finding the minimum or maximum weight stable matching becomes in this way equivalent to the problem of finding the minimum or maximum weight lower set in a partially ordered set of polynomial size, the partially ordered set of rotations.

 This optimal lower set problem is equivalent to an instance of the closure problem, a problem on vertex-weighted directed graphs in which the goal is to find a subset of vertices of optimal weight with no outgoing edges.
 The optimal lower set is an optimal closure of a directed acyclic graph that has the elements of the partial order as its vertices, with an edge from $\alpha$ to $\beta$ whenever $\alpha\le\beta$ in the partial order.
 The closure problem can, in turn, be solved in polynomial time by transforming it into an instance of the maximum flow problem.

 Minimum regret

-Gusfield (1987) defines the regret of a participant in a stable matching to be the distance of their assigned match from the top of their preference list.
+Dan Gusfield has defined the regret of a participant in a stable matching to be the distance of their assigned match from the top of their preference list.
 He defines the regret of a stable matching to be the maximum regret of any participant.
 Then one can find the minimum-regret stable matching by a simple greedy algorithm that starts at the bottom element of the lattice of matchings and then repeatedly applies any rotation that reduces the regret of a participant with maximum regret, until this would cause some other participant to have greater regret.